math045b/hand-in-5/README.md

 ## How to run

-The following should be done in seperate terminal
+The following should be done in seperate terminals

 Start the leader node on 5050
 ```sh